Ryzon3/mirage-script/editor-support/vscode/README.md

 - Uppercase identifiers (e.g., `NumberPile`) render as types.
 - `#` comments become grey.

-Tweak the colours by editing `syntaxes/mirage.tmLanguage.json` or add snippets under a new `snippets/` folder.
+Adjust the colors by editing `syntaxes/mirage.tmLanguage.json` or add snippets under a new `snippets/` folder.